ASFHyP3/hyp3-docs/docs/using/paid_processing.md

 ## Accessing Products

-The process of accessing completed products is the same for the paid HyP3 deployment as for the standard HyP3 deployment.
+The process of accessing completed products using HyP3 Plus is the same as for the standard HyP3 deployment.
 You just need to make sure that you have [set the API endpoint](#api-endpoint "Jump to the API Endpoint section of this document") to https://hyp3-enterprise.asf.alaska.edu in